To transform and revolutionize the delivery of high-value content through the power of innovative technologies.

-Now a market leading Software-as-a-Service (SaaS) partner in the scholarly publishing space, Aries workflow solutions are used by thousands of journals with millions of registered users.
+Now a trusted, leading Software-as-a-Service (SaaS) partner in the scholarly publishing space, Aries workflow solutions are used by thousands of journals with millions of registered users.

-Aries releases Task Manager, which works seamlessly with Editorial Manager and ProduXion Manager to assign, perform and track important tasks during the editorial workflow, such as artwork quality check or language edits, without impacting the peer review or production process.
+Aries releases Task Manager, an innovative feature within Editorial Manager that allows users to assign, perform and track important tasks during the editorial workflow, such as artwork quality check or language edits, without impacting the peer review or production process.

 Aries launches EM for Books in response to industry demand for a solution that manages book workflow, including files, metadata and tracking key dates.
 First adopters include Wolters Kluwer and American Association of Petroleum Geologists.